JeanVernus/AltranTodoList/README.md

 You therefore create, modify, save and delete them in the database.
 Cross out the task to be executed.
 ( in development)
-Function to come: Save crossed-out tasks
+Function to come:
+* Save crossed-out tasks
+* Fix problem of delete todo button

 ### Technos used